rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

 ```
 We see the same issue.

-One way to look at this, and I believe this is how people are looking at this issue, is that any failure with any error message is considered equivalent to `empty`.
+One way to look at this, and I believe this is how some programmers are looking at this issue, is that any failure with any error message is considered equivalent to `empty`.
 The laws hold if the error information is ignored.
 Somewhat of a downer if you care about errors.

 **Side-Note:**  Numerous instances of `Alternative` manage to satisfy _(2)_.
 That includes `ExceptT`, the `Validatation` type listed at the end of this post.
 Here is the law working for 'trifecta'